This document is a working draft for a proposal to create signed WACZ packages

 ## Signature Data Format

-The SignatureData structure is the output of the signing operation contains be one of the following formats,
+The SignatureData structure is the output of the signing operation.

 ### Anonymous Signature